MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 ## Learning Objectives

-- This training will teach you all you need to know to start using Linux, be it on the CRI’s High-Performance Infrastructure (HPC), or on your own computer (even if you are already running Windows or Mac OS).
+- This training will teach you all you need to know to start using Linux, be it on the CRI’s High-Performance Infrastructure (HPC), or on your own computer.
 - After this training you will:
   - Feel comfortable using Linux
   - Know how software works on Linux and how to use it
   - Use bash to execute commands in Linux and know your way around the file system
   - Have an overview of Linux tools that are extremely useful for bioinformatics